tomcritchlow/tomcritchlow.github.io/_posts/2016-12-14-fieldguide-independent-consulting.md

 ## Admin

 Start an LLC.
-Is't really not hard.
+It's really not hard.
 Keep business spending and personal spending separate.
 When you start earning real money consider filing taxes as a C-corp (which you can still do as an LLC).

 Get an accountant.